ellysh/video-game-bots/ClickerBots/example.md

 	Pickup()
 wend
 ```
-Pay attention to the new implementation of `SelectTarget` and `Attack` functions.
-Command for selecting a monster will be sending in the `SelectTarget` function until success result.
-Similarly, the attack action will be sending until monster alive in the `Attack` function.
+Pay attention to a new implementation of `SelectTarget` and `Attack` functions.
+Command for selecting a monster will be sending in the `SelectTarget` function until success result has happened.
+Similarly, the attack action will be sending in the `Attack` function until the target monster is alive.
 Also there are log messages printing in the both functions.
 It allows to distinguish a source of each `IsTargetExist` function call in the log file.
 All these improvements lead to more precise work of the bot and help to select a correct action according to the current game situation.

 ### Further Improvements